Optimal Placement of Common-Mode Chokes for Various Antenna Types

 End-Fed Half-Wave (EFHW)

-- Choke at 0.05λ to 0.15λ from the feedpoint (not directly at feedpoint due to high voltage).
+- Choke at 0.05–0.15λ from feedpoint (avoid feedpoint directly due to high voltage).

-- Additional choke at the shack is recommended.
+- Additional choke at shack.

 EFHW Inverted-L

-- Place choke at the shack only.
+- Place choke only at shack.

 End-Fed Off-Center (EFOC)

-- With no counterpoise: choke at 0.05–0.15λ.
+- No counterpoise: choke at 0.05–0.15λ.

 End-Fed Long Wire (EFLW)